saurabhhhpandeyyyy/saurabhhhpandeyyyy/README.md

 🏢 **Tata Communications** — Project Trainee, Generative AI *(Dec 2023 – Mar 2024)*
 Fine-tuned Mistral-7B & LLaMA-2 using LoRA/QLoRA achieving 60% model size reduction, cut inference costs by ~50% through quantization and knowledge distillation.

 ---

+## 🌱 Currently Learning

+The AI space moves fast — here's what I'm actively exploring right now:

+- **MCP (Model Context Protocol)** — Anthropic's open standard for connecting AI models to real-world tools and data sources.
+The infrastructure layer that makes agentic AI actually work at scale.
+- **Agentic AI & Multi-Agent Systems** — Building AI that doesn't just respond but reasons, plans, and executes multi-step tasks autonomously using LangGraph and AutoGen.
+- **Reasoning Models** — Exploring how models like o1, o3, and DeepSeek-R1 approach complex problem-solving differently from standard LLMs.
+- **LLMOps & Production AI** — Monitoring, evaluating, and maintaining LLM systems in production — because shipping is only half the battle.
+- **Graph RAG** — Moving beyond flat vector search into graph-based knowledge retrieval for more structured, relationship-aware AI systems.

+---

+## 🤝 Open to Collaborate On

+- **Agentic AI systems** using MCP, LangGraph, AutoGen
+- **RAG pipelines** and advanced retrieval architectures
+- **LLM fine-tuning** for domain-specific applications
+- **Healthcare AI** and **accessibility technology**
+- **Data Engineering** pipelines at scale
+- Anything at the intersection of **real-world impact and cutting-edge AI**

+---